SpindlySpider/sftp-cli/README.md

 * auto complelte on cli
 * files transfer with existing metadata, such as creation data, modify date and what not
-* get files to download which have spaces in them
+* get files to download which have spaces in their names
+* status of upload/download

 ## cli commands
 (✅completed, ❌incomplete )